bbcawodu/careadvisors-backend/docs/API_Version_2/Consumer_Backend_API.md

 ## Consumer Account Backend API

 ### Consumer Data Submission API
 To modify or add members of the PICConsumer class in the database, submit a PUT request to: http://picbackend.herokuapp.com/v2/consumers/.

+- The headers of the request should include:
+    - "Content-Type: "application/json""

 The body of the request should be a JSON document using the following template:

 ```
 {